OleksSobol/100-days-of-code/log.md

 ### Day 33: March 18, 2018
 **Today's Progress:** Finally started working on the challenges from codepen.
 Here is my idea!
-I want to create fast reading app fro poems) [Challenge](https://codepen.io/OleksSobol/pen/dmpazm);
+I want to create fast reading app for poems) [Challenge](https://codepen.io/OleksSobol/pen/dmpazm);

 ### Day 32: March 17, 2018
 **Today's Progress:** working on tasks from freecodecamp.
 Learned more about DOM.